-WT 106 INTRODUCTION TO LAYOUT AND FABRICATION
+WT 116 INTRODUCTION TO LAYOUT AND FABRICATION

 A fundamental course in layout and fabrication related to the welding industry.
 Major emphasis on structural shapes and use in construction.
+Cutting and Welding within Oxy-Fuel Process.
+Prerequisite: WT 102 - Co-requisite: None

-WT 203 ADVANCED SHIELDED METAL ARC WELDING (SMAW)
+WT 213 ADVANCED SHIELDED METAL ARC WELDING (SMAW)

 A study of the production of various fillets and groove welds.
 Preparation of specimens for testing in various positions.
+Prerequisite: WT 113 - Co-requisite: None